hoprnet/hoprnet/docs/hopr-documentation/docs/dapps/hopr-admin.md

 (**3**) And your output will be visible here.

 Playground comes with the added benefit of having all five nodes fully interconnected.
 So you will be able to interact with the other nodes on your cluster without limit.
 You can also open multiple nodes and view the interactions from multiple perspectives.
-This is a good way to approach the hopr-admin tutorial to better understand HOPR.
+This is a good way to approach the [hopr-admin tutorial](/node/using-hopr-admin).

-**Note:** You may want to close channels to recreate incomplete paths to follow the tutorial
+**Note:** You may want to close channels to recreate incomplete paths if following the tutorial.

-Otherwise, take a look at the hopr-admin commands or type 'help' in the command line to get started.
+Otherwise, take a look at the [hopr-admin commands](/node/hoprd-commands) or type 'help' in the command line to get started.